ncatlab/nlab-content/pages/1/5/0/5/5051/content.md

 ## Life

 John Roberts was born in England, but his father came from the Ll&#375;n Peninsula.
-He has worked in Rome at Tor Vergata for a long time.
+He worked in Rome at Tor Vergata for a long time, before living his last few years in Goettingen.

 ## Academic life